NewUser3222/greetings-earth/README.md

 **Description:**
 This project showcases a basic HTML web page created using foundational HTML tags.
 The page includes headings, a paragraph about a selected theme, a hyperlink to a related website, and an additional HTML element to enhance the structure.
 A screenshot (`MyHTML.png`) displays both the code and its rendered output.

----

-Let me know which version of the HTML (Tech Hub, Game Central, Space Zone, etc.) you’re using, and I can customize the theme part of the description if needed! 🌐💾